Contents of Article

 Firstly, to put these speeds into context we have devised Table 2 based on 30-40m split times of common team sports.
 Though the reliability of using a 30-40m split time to predict maximal velocity is questionable, particularly across various sports, it is sufficient for the point being made.

 At present, the common question as to why some researchers select certain zone speeds compared to others within the same sport remains unclear.
-This is obviously very problematic as sports scientists need to individualise their zone speeds based upon their own athletes, but without clear justification for thresholds, this is very hard to do.
-It is therefore recommended that these thresholds are individualised by basing them on each player’s maximal velocity (m/s).
+This is obviously very problematic as sports scientists need to individualise their zone speeds based on their own athletes, but without clear justification for thresholds, this is very hard to do.
+It is therefore recommended these thresholds are individualised by basing them on each player’s maximal velocity (m/s).
 However, accurately measuring an athlete’s maximal velocity is also difficult, as higher sampling rates (i.e. more measures per second) should be taken during testing other than just extrapolating information from multiple timing gates (i.e. every 10m).

 Number of accelerations and decelerations

 Accelerations and decelerations are simply used as another measure of “high-intensity” exertions (6).
 An athlete’s ability to accelerate and decelerate in sport is likely to be a critical component to their success (18).
 Given the extremely high energetic demand of accelerating (19), combined with the disruptive effects on tissue from decelerating (20), it is no surprise that these qualities are likely to be reduced during a match as a result of fatigue (21) – thus potentially reducing the athlete’s chances of success.
-Knowing this, sports scientists will often measure the amount of accelerations and decelerations their athletes perform in training or in a match.
+Knowing this, sports scientists will often measure the number of accelerations and decelerations their athletes perform in training or in a match.

 In Australian football, the number of accelerations between the finals and the regular season matches has been shown to almost double (22).
-Furthermore, as footballers and Australian footballers have been shown to be perform six times the amount of maximal accelerations in comparison to high-speed runs/sprints during a game (23), there is growing interest into the importance of these metrics.
+Furthermore, as footballers and Australian footballers have been shown to perform six times the amount of maximal accelerations in comparison to high-speed runs/sprints during a game (23), there is growing interest in the importance of these metrics.